exakat/exakat/docs/Rules.rst

 #########################

-`'crc32() <http://www.php.net/crc32>`_ may return a negative number, on 32bits platforms.
+`'crc32() <http://www.php.net/crc32>`_ may return a negative number, on 32 bits platforms.

-According to the manual : Because PHP\'s integer type is signed many crc32 checksums will result in negative integers on 32bit platforms.
-On 64bit installations all `'crc32() <http://www.php.net/crc32>`_ results will be positive integers though.
+According to the manual : Because PHP\'s integer type is signed many ``CRC32`` checksums will result in negative integers on 32 bits platforms.
+On 64 bits installations, all `'crc32() <http://www.php.net/crc32>`_ results will be positive integers though.

 .. code-block:: php